 In order to combat some of the systemic weaknesses of early childhood education, new initiatives are being proposed and implemented.
 The following five early childhood education trends are addressing these issues with innovative solutions:

 - Universal preK is an ongoing initiative that would make high-quality preschool programs available to all families—regardless of income.
 Leading economists have found that quality early childhood education is especially beneficial for children from low-income families, as it helps them stay on track alongside their peers throughout grade school.
 Such programs help improve students’ vocabularies, as well as their social and emotional development.
-President Obama addressed the early childhood education issue during his 2014 State of the Union address:1 “In states that make it a priority to educate our youngest children…studies show students grow up more likely to read and do math at grade level, graduate high school, hold a job, form more stable families of their own.
+President Obama addressed the early childhood education issue during his 2013 State of the Union address:1 “In states that make it a priority to educate our youngest children…studies show students grow up more likely to read and do math at grade level, graduate high school, hold a job, form more stable families of their own.
 We know this works.
 So let’s do what works and make sure none of our children start the race of life already behind.” —President Barack Obama

 - Closing the achievement gap requires focus on the significant difference in school test scores between the various ethnic and economic groups.
 There are various initiatives—such as the universal preschool movement and the Every Student Succeeds Act—that specifically target the achievement gap to further prevent children from falling behind in school.

 Early literacy involves helping 1- to 3-year-old children understand concepts such as letter knowledge, word sounds, vocabulary development, and awareness of storytelling.
 The earlier children experience reading, writing, and storytelling, the more improved their vocabulary and reading comprehension will be.
 Early literacy programs are being integrated into public libraries, schools, and other educational settings across the U.S. to help parents better prepare their children for literacy excellence.